 The Philippines uses the Torrens System of land registration, which provides for a certification of title to real property which is binding on all persons.
-An owner of real property may register title under the Torrens System if, after proper surveying, application, publication, service of notice and hearing, the Regional Trial Court (“RTC”) or, in certain cases, the Municipal Trial Court, the Metropolitan Trial Court or the Municipal Circuit Trial Court (collectively, “MTCs”) within whose jurisdiction the land is situated confirms the owner’s title to the land in a judgment and issues a decree to register the property in the owner’s name.
-Persons opposing the registration of title may appeal against the judgment of the RTC or MTCs to the Court of Appeals or Supreme Court within 15 days from notice of the RTC’s or MTC’s judgment.
-After the period for appeal has lapsed and within 15 days from entry of judgment, the appropriate court will order the Administrator of National Land Titles and Deeds Registration Administration (formerly the Land Registration Authority) to issue the corresponding decree of registration and Original Certificate of Title (“OCT”).
-Notwithstanding the issuance of an OCT, the decree of registration may still be contested within one year from entry of judgment on the grounds of actual fraud.
+An owner of real property may register title under the Torrens System if, after proper surveying, application, publication, service of notice and hearing, the Regional Trial Court (“RTC”) or, in certain cases, the Municipal Trial Court, the Metropolitan Trial Court or the Municipal Circuit Trial Court (collectively, “MTCs”) within whose jurisdiction the land is situated confirms the owner’s title to the land in a judgment and issues a decree to register the property under the owner’s name.
+Persons opposing the registration of title may appeal against the judgment of the RTC or MTCs to the Court of Appeals or Supreme Court within fifteen (15) days from notice of the RTC’s or MTC’s judgment.
+After the period for appeal has lapsed and within fifteen (15) days from entry of judgment, the appropriate court will order the Administrator of National Land Titles and Deeds Registration Administration (formerly the Land Registration Authority) to issue the corresponding decree of registration and Original Certificate of Title (“OCT”).
+Notwithstanding the issuance of an OCT, the decree of registration may still be contested within one (1) year from entry of judgment on the grounds of actual fraud.

 Claims Against Registered Land

 Once real property has been registered, it may no longer be acquired by prescription.
-A Certificate of Title is conclusive evidence of ownership binding against all persons, including the government.
+A Certificate of Title is a conclusive evidence of ownership binding against all persons, including the government.
 The title is not subject to collateral attack and it cannot be altered, modified or cancelled, except in a direct proceeding in accordance with law.
 If registered land is transferred to another person, the Register of Deeds may cancel the OCT and issue a Transfer Certificate of Title (“TCT”) in the name of the new owner, provided that certain required documents are submitted to him and all the necessary taxes are paid.
 Subsequent transfers are also registered by the cancellation of the latest TCT and the issuance of a new TCT in the name of the latest transferee.

 “Quieting” of Title

 Claims which cast doubt over title to real property are relatively common in the Philippines.
 In particular, the boundaries to a registered title may be disputed, and where there is outstanding litigation against an owner of real property it may be possible for the claim to be annotated on the title to the property.
 Where a claim against title is unfounded, an action may be brought to remove this claim.
-Transferees of real property will usually require that all outstanding claims be removed from property before they will accept a transfer of title.
+Transferees of real property will usually require that all outstanding claims be removed from property before they accept a transfer of title.

 Land Title Transfers

 An owner of registered land may convey, mortgage, lease, charge or otherwise deal with the same in accordance with existing Philippine laws and may use such forms of deeds, mortgages, leases or other voluntary instruments as are sufficient in law.
-However, a deed, mortgage, lease or other voluntary instrument (except a will purporting to convey or affect a registered land) will not take effect as a conveyance or bind the land, but will operate only as contract between the parties and as evidence of authority to the Register of Deeds to effect registration.
+However, a deed, mortgage, lease or other voluntary instrument (except a will purporting to convey or affect a registered land) will not take effect as a conveyance or bind the land but will operate only as contract between the parties and as evidence of authority to the Register of Deeds to effect registration.

 The act of registration is the operative act to convey or affect the land insofar as third persons are concerned.
 Accordingly, as between two transactions over the same parcel of land, a transaction that is registered in good faith prevails over an earlier unregistered right.

-A sale of property that has been registered under the Torrens system typically requires the registered owner of the land to execute a deed of absolute sale in favor of the purchaser.
+A sale of property that has been registered under the Torrens System typically requires the registered owner of the land to execute a deed of absolute sale in favor of the purchaser.
 Within ten (10) days after the close of the month when such deed was executed, a documentary stamp tax shall be paid to the Bureau of Internal Revenue (“BIR”), computed at a rate of 1.5% of the purchase price or zonal value of the land as determined by the BIR, whichever is higher.
 A final tax of 6% based on the gross selling price or current fair market value of the property, whichever is higher, is imposed upon capital gains presumed to have been realized from the sale of such real property and such tax must be paid to the BIR within thirty (30) days after the execution of the deed of absolute sale.